 A reason for Monteverde’s biodiversity is the existence of two large cloud forests – Monteverde and Santa Elena cloud forests.
 These are areas with heavy moisture and rainfall that encourages different types of vegetation and ecosystems to grow compared to other forests.

-Within hours of being in Monteverde, you will feel the friendly community-vibe of the small town.
-Locals know each other very well and work together to preserve Monteverde, whilst promoting it as an ecotourism destination.
+Within hours of being in Monteverde, you will feel the friendly community vibe of the small town.
+Locals know each other really well and work together to preserve Monteverde, whilst promoting it as an ecotourism destination.

 Although there’s plenty to do in Monteverde, you don’t need to spend a full week here to explore its surroundings.
 The ideal length of time is between 2-3 days.
 This gives you enough time to do everything you’ll want to do like an adventure park, cloud forests, coffee tasting and night walks!

 Picking where to stay in Monteverde is easy as there’s really only one option.
 Monteverde covers a large area, whilst Santa Elena is the town that you’ll want to stay in.

 Santa Elena Downtown — the gateway to Monteverde’s widespread area

 Santa Elena is the gateway to all that the area of Monteverde has to offer.
 It boasts a tropical ski-resort feel thanks to its location in the mountains and the cosy, quaint feeling of the town.

 It’s also the main town where you’ll find the supermarkets, restaurants, bars and the majority of the accommodation.

 You will find accommodation on the roads leading into Santa Elena, as well as actually within the town.
 Expect a whole host of options: from hostels, homestays and Airbnbs to luxury ecolodges.